Combinatorial Algorithm for Restricted Max-Min Fair Allocation: Combinatorial Algorithm

+Let $\tau > 0$ be a guess on the value of the Configuration-LP, and fix some $0<\epsilon\leq 1$.
+Our algorithm will use the following setting of parameters:

-In this section we describe the combinatorial algorithm underlying our main result, Theorem~\ref{thm:main}.
-For a fixed $0 < \epsilon \leq 1$, let $\beta :=2(3+\sqrt{10})+\epsilon$, $\alpha:=2$, and $\mu := \epsilon/100$.
-As in the description of the simple algorithm, $\beta$ will be our approximation guarantee, $\alpha$ regulates how greedy the players are, and $\mu$ regulates the lazy updates.
-Let also $\tau>0$ be a guess on the value of the optimal solution.
-As before we shall show that if $CLP(\tau)$ is feasible, then our algorithm will terminate in polynomial time with a solution of value at least $\tau/\beta$.
-Combining this with a standard binary search then yields a combinatorial $\beta$-approximation algorithm.
+Similar to our simpler algorithm, $\beta$ is the approximation guarantee, $\alpha$ determines the ``greediness'' of the algorithm, and $\mu$ determines the ``laziness'' of the updates of our algorithm.

+We shall show that whenever $CLP(\tau)$ is feasible, our algorithm will terminate with a solution of value at least $\tau/\beta$ for the given instance of \problemmacro{restricted max-min fair allocation}.
+Combining this with a standard binary search then yields a $\beta$-approximation algorithm.
-Before describing the algorithm in Section~\ref{sec:algdesc}, we introduce in Section~\ref{sec:concepts} several concepts, most of which are similar to the ones used in the simpler algorithm.
-The main novelty comes from the fact that we need to deal with alternating paths between players and fat resources.
-Towards this end, we introduce the new concepts (not present in the simpler algorithm) of disjoint path networks and alternating paths.